csaid/csaid.github.io/_posts/2017-12-02-religions-as-firms.md

 ---
 I recently came across a magazine that helps pastors manage the financial and operational challenges of church management.
 The magazine is called _Church Executive_.

-Readers concerned about seasonal effects on tithing can learn how to “[sustain generosity](https://churchexecutive.com/archives/church-executive-remote-roundtable-2)” during the the weaker summer months.
+Readers concerned about seasonal effects on tithing can learn how to “[sustain generosity](https://churchexecutive.com/archives/church-executive-remote-roundtable-2)” during the weaker summer months.
 Technology like [push notifications and text messages](https://churchexecutive.com/archives/church-executive-remote-roundtable-6) is encouraged as a way to remind people to tithe.
 There is also some emphasis on messaging, as pastors are told to "make sure your [generosity-focused sermons](https://churchexecutive.com/archives/church-executive-remote-roundtable-6) are hitting home with your audience".

 <div class="wrapper">